Disease Information

 Few children get chronic or recurring infections.
 In some cases, when a child has recurring tonsillitis, family members may be tested to see if they're asymptomatic (without symptoms) carriers of group A streptococcus.
 If so, they may be given antibiotics to ensure that the whole family is streptococcus-free, and to protect the child from reinfection.

-If children don't respond to antibiotics and have recurring infections (over 6 episodes in 1 year, over 4 episodes per year for 2 years, or over 3 episodes a year for 3 years), tonsillectomy may be necessary.
+If children don't respond to antibiotics and have recurring infections (over 6 episodes in 1 year, over 4 episodes per year for 2 years, or over 3 episodes a year for 3 years), tonsillectomy may be considered.

 Quinsy is usually treated by draining the abscess and antibiotics.
 Sometimes removing the tonsils is needed to treat quinsy.